AikidoSec/firewall-python/sample-apps/README.md

 - `flask-mssql/` is a Flask app using MSSQL.
   - It runs **single-threaded**
   - Runs on 8104.
 Without Aikido runs on 8105
+- `flask-clickhouse-uwsgi/` is a Flask UWSGI app using Clickhouse
+  - It runs **multi-threaded**
+  - Runs on 8106.
+Without Aikido runs on 8107